blangwell/TypeScript-ToDo-List/README.md

 ```
 ### Updating our files and file structure

 Let's look at our `App.tsx`.
 Inside we can see that four components are named in comments.
-Looking at our file structure, we can probably determine that `Header` and `Footer` should, most likely, be added to our `Layout` folder, while List and Modal should be added to `Componnents`.
+Looking at our file structure, we can probably determine that `Header` and `Footer` should, most likely, be added to our `Layout` folder, while List and Modal should be added to `Components`.
 Let's add these files to each of those folders.

 ### Creating Layout Content